|

 The importer has 5 WORKING DAYS to change (retype) the 7501 to the proper number.

-- If they are late, they then lose the import quota status completely.
+- If they are late, they lose the import quota status completely.

-- If it is approved, then the importer must take physical possession of the international shipping merchandise WITHIN 15 WORKING DAYS.
+- If approved, the importer must take physical possession of the international shipping merchandise WITHIN 15 WORKING DAYS.

 Over-quota situations in international shipping:

-Let's say the importer brought to customs a number of international shipping goods that exceed the import quota.
+Let's say the importer brought some international shipping goods that exceeded the import quota to customs.
 (Brought 200,000 items, but quota allows for the import of 20,000 only), then:

 A. If it is ABSOLUTE IMPORT QUOTA (no other choice):

-B. If it is TARIFF RATE IMPORT QUOTA - he can do with the rest the same as above (1) OR import the rest under the normal over-quota international shipping duty rate (2).
+B. If it is TARIFF RATE IMPORT QUOTA, he can do the same with the rest as above (1) OR import the rest under the average over-quota international shipping duty rate (2).

-IMMEDIATE DELIVERY is NOT available for items that are close to closing import quota.
+IMMEDIATE DELIVERY is NOT available for items close to closing import quota.

 If it is a TARIFF IMPORT QUOTA importer, it may then: